 One fun thing to do with your girls is to teach them about another country.
-Everything from the people of the country, the weather, culture, food, and more.
+Everything from the people of the country, the weather, culture, food, and the local language.
 You can center an entire meeting around teaching girls about Argentina.
 I’ve included some general facts about the country, and highlighted a few games, activities, craft suggestion, and other resources to make your meeting fun and educational.

 Learn Everything You Can About Argentina